 - 1. PURPOSE: The purpose of the Academic Letter is to recognize, reward, and encourage academic excellence. - 2.
 RATIONALE: Academic Letters should encourage students to try harder and do better in their classes.
 They should be awarded to students who put in those extra hours striving for academic excellence and who deserve the obvious mark of recognition and award for contributing to the reputation of the school.
 Exceptional effort and achievement in academics deserve to be recognized and rewarded.
 The Academic Letter should be a prestigious award through which a student can represent the school and be honored for achievements and contributions. - 3.
-PROPOSAL: The methods and criteria for awarding Girard High Academic Letters are proposed by the Academic Letter Committee. - ELIGIBILITY: Seniors shall be eligible for an Academic Letter if they satisfy the selection requirements. - 5.
+PROPOSAL: The methods and criteria for awarding Girard High Academic Letters are proposed by the Academic Letter Committee. - 4.
+ELIGIBILITY: Seniors shall be eligible for an Academic Letter if they satisfy the selection requirements. - 5.
 SELECTION: The high school principal shall supervise the selection process. - 6.
-CRITERIA: - (a) Attained a 3.3 or above GPA on a 4.0 scale, accumulated over grades 9, 10, 11, and the first semester of grade 12. - (b) Received a score on either the ACT or SAT placing them at or above the 80th percentile on the national average. - (c) Accumulated 14 credits necessary for graduation from the Kansas Board of Regents' Qualified Admissions Requirements: English 4 units; Math 4 units during high school (Algebra I, Geometry, Algebra II, and Pre-Calc); Science 3 units chosen from Physical Science, Biology, Advanced Biology, Chemistry, Advanced Chemistry, Principles of Technology, and Physics; Social Science 3 units. (d) AWARD: The Academic Letter shall be a six-inch Old English "G" in school colors with a metal or embroidered symbol affixed to indicate that the letter is an academic award.
+CRITERIA: - (a) Attained a 3.5 or above GPA on a 4.0 scale, accumulated over grades 9, 10, 11, and the first semester of grade 12. - (b) Received a score on either the ACT or SAT placing them at or above the 80th percentile on the national average. - (c) AWARD: The Academic Letter shall be a six-inch Old English "G" in school colors with a metal or embroidered symbol affixed to indicate that the letter is an academic award.
 Seniors shall be awarded the Academic Letter at the Senior Awards program in May.